mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 I still skim

+One thing I _could_ do but I'm kind of afraid to do is stop reading support tickets until my team escalates them to me.

 #### How can I reduce my time here?

-### Management

-Currently, I manage seven teammates within TinyPilot, all of whom work 10-20 hours per week.
-In addition, I'm the sole point of contact with a lot of our major vendors and partners, including our EU distributor, our hardware manufacturer, and

-The 3PL is delicate because we're often letting them know about errors or pointing out discrepancies in the information they tell us.

-### Why can't I just hire a manager?

-When I was at the meetup, one of the questions was why don't I just delegate to a manager?
-If I want to spend less time managing and more time developing software or writing, why don't I just hire a manager?

-The issue is that a lot of the management is distinct

-The good news is that I expect a lot of management work to simplify by the end of the year.
-If we successfully transition to a contract manufacturer and close our local office, that's a

-To hire someone who's as capable as me to run

-### Email addiction

-Because so much of my job has become talking to people rather than doing things, I find myself much more addicted to email.

-It often is helpful if I can get people unblocked by answering an email, but it puts me into a state where I have the compulsion to check my email every few minutes.
-And then if my inbox is empty, I crave a dopamine hit from something, so then I check social media, which is a useless timesink.

-## Resolutions

-- Create a daily schedule and stick to it
+## Getting out of email addiction

+Over the last few years, I've oscillated between having a healthy relationship with email and having an unproductive addiction to email.

+### How did I lose my good email habits?

+Once I have healthy email habits, it's generally easy to keep them up.
+What typically knocks me out of my healthy habit is when something happens where I have a legitimate need to watch my email aggressively.

+Recently, the vendor we use to manufacture TinyPilot's metal cases ran late, and we were running out of the cases we had in stock.
+If we run out of cases, it's a huge pain &mdash; it blocks a lot of work for the team responsible for assembling devices.
+When that team has nothing to do, I need to scramble to reassign them.
+And their new tasks have to be things that they can drop on the floor again in a few days when we (hopefully) get cases again.

+In situations like a case shortage, I feel like there's a legitimate need to check email obsessively.
+Suppose the vendor in China emails me on a Friday evening asking for a decision.
+If I let the email sit until Monday morning, they won't see my response until Tuesday morning in China.
+That's a three-day delay, which possibly translates into three days when TinyPilot can't assemble any new devices.

+The problem is that after the emergency situation is over, I retain the habit of checking my email constantly.
+And when I check my email and there's nothing for me to respond to, I still crave the dopamine hit, so I check social media, which is never productive.
+Now instead of taking a 30-second break to check email, I've taken a 10-30-minute break to check social media.

+### Solution 1: Only check email during scheduled email time

-- In the past, one of the things I've found helpful for focus is mapping out my day.
-I [split my workday into 30-minute blocks](/eliminate-distractions/#schedule-time-for-email-texts-and-social-media).
-Each morning, I decide in the morning how to spend each block.
-To avoid checking email compulsively, I schedule in explicit blocks of time for reading and responding to email instead of letting emails be a constant interruption throughout the day.
+Historically, the way I break out of a bad email habit is by mapping out my day explicitly.

+Each morning, I split my workday [into 30-minute blocks](/eliminate-distractions/#schedule-time-for-email-texts-and-social-media) and decide how to spend each block.
+To avoid checking email compulsively, I schedule time for reading and responding to email instead of letting emails be a background hum throughout the day.

-I've gone in and out of this habit.
-It's hard to stick to it when most of my work is just and some days, my work is legitimately, "make lots of little decisions via email."
-In the long-term, I can usually avoid that, but with seven direct reports and four major third-party vendors, there are times where I need to respond to lots of people in a day.
+I need to force myself to get back in this habit.
+It's easy to keep up once I'm in the rhythm, but .

+### Solution 2: Empower my teammates to use peer review more

+As I write this, it's 10 AM, and I've resisted checking my email so far today.
+But I have the burning feeling that I'm blocking work.
+I had given feedback on several tasks last week

+We use peer reviews, and it goes well, but I'm still doing a lot of review.
+The two things that I've found hard to delegate to peer review are writing customer-facing documentation and defining internal workflows.

 ## Side projects